Information Security

 Disaster recovery drills

-In order to ensure the sustainable execution of operations and important matters, Wistron conduct annual disaster recovery drills to prevent the loss of service of important information systems during major disasters.
+In order to ensure the sustainable execution of operations and important matters, Wistron conducts at least one test or written drill every six months on information business operation continuity plan or cybersecurity incident emergency response plan to prevent the loss of service of important information systems during major disasters.
 We aim to utilize our disaster response capabilities and disaster recovery mechanisms to quickly restore our operations to normal or acceptable levels during key moments, in order to maintain key applications and systems and prevent operation interruption of the Company.
 Furthermore, backup management personnel of the IT center conducts recovery testing for selected backup storage mediums or recovery equipment at least once a year, in order to confirm the readability of the backup data, the usability of the storage medium, and the possibility of important asset recovery.
 We aim to create effective backups and recovery procedures that can be completed within the allocated time.

-In 2021, the IT center also chose 25 backup storage mediums for 6 major functions and systems.
+The global IT center also chose 30 backup storage mediums for 7 key functions' systems and database in 2023.
 Recovery testing was successfully completed for the backup data.
-The results of the Disaster Recovery drills in 2021 revealed that the maximum tolerable data loss time during disasters (RPO: Recovery Point Objective) is 0.8 hours.
-After a disaster occurs, the maximum tolerable information service recovery time (RTO: Recovery Time Objective) is 22 hours.
-The results of the drills in the last 3 years have met the Company’s targets.
-The details can be found in the table below.
+The annual global computer center disaster recovery drills revealed that the maximum tolerable data loss time during disasters (Recovery Point Objective, RPO) is 1.0 hours.
+After a disaster occurs, the maximum tolerable information service recovery time (Recovery Time Objective, RTO) is 22.11 hours.
+The results of the drills in the last 4 years have met the Company's targets.
+The details of statistics can be found in the table below:

 Strategy |